 "Surely that cannot be the correct information?
 We cannot have eaten that much sugar!
 There must be some mistake.
 I better change the way I do things."

-The entire leptin signaling system is thrown off the rails.
+The entire leptin signalling system is thrown off the rails.
 Leptin is no longer the helpful satiety message that it once was.
 It has a dark side.

-When the brain brain becomes leptin resistant, it does not know that there is enough food and enough fat stores.
+When the brain becomes leptin resistant, it does not know that there are enough food and enough fat stores.
 It is under the false impression that food is scarce.
 It sends out powerful messages to eat, and it tells the body to store fat.

 Master controller of blood sugar.
 Potential cure for diabetes?